 When an accident occurs and causes injury to teeth, jaw, or face, you may need immediate care to assess and treat the injury, and to avoid further harm.
 This is where Fioritto Family Dental can help!
-A highly experienced emergency dentist is here to help you and your family manage a dental trauma incident.
-We offer convenient emergency dental services because we understand the impact a dental emergency has on a patient.
+A highly experienced dentist is here to help you and your family manage a dental trauma incident.

 An athlete for instance, can often avoid injury to the mouth/teeth by wearing a mouth guard, however no dental appliance is foolproof.
 Accidents still happen, leaving the patient with pain, swelling and possibly broken or missing teeth.
 What types of dental trauma can Fioritto Family Dental help?

 A traumatic injury due to athletic pursuits, auto accidents, or other circumstances, may require immediate attention.
 If severe bleeding occurs, it’s best to visit an emergency room at a nearby hospital or urgent care facility.
-Treatment for accidents that result in cracked, chipped, loose teeth, or even a tooth that has been knocked out, is best suited for an emergency dentist at Fioritto Family Dental.
-Call our office and we will be happy to help you through your emergency.
+Treatment for accidents that result in cracked, chipped, loose teeth, or even a tooth that has been knocked out, is best suited for a dentist at Fioritto Family Dental.

 A loose or knocked-out tooth will require immediate attention, usually within six hours (although as soon as possible) to save the tooth and prevent further harm.
 If a tooth has been knocked out, place it back in the socket (if possible) and gently hold it in place until you arrive our office.